 Anchor

-An anchor is a point of attachment for a climber, using ropes or other equipment.
-It is typically a secure point drilled into the rock or another natural feature and is essential for safety during the climb.
+An anchor is a secure point of attachment for a climber, typically utilizing ropes, slings, or other specialized equipment.
+These points, often drilled into rock or integrated with natural features, are fundamental for protection and fall arrest during a climb.

 Pitch

-A pitch refers to a section of a climb that can be completed with one length of rope, usually between 30 and 60 meters.
-Climbs can be single-pitch or multi-pitch, depending on the length and complexity of the route.
+A pitch defines a section of a climb that can be safely completed with a single length of rope, typically ranging from 30 to 60 meters.
+Routes can consist of a single pitch or multiple pitches, depending on their length and complexity.

 Carabiner